 6.31.2 Functional description

 During the UE join or the MBS session activation procedure, when the NG-RAN is going to allocate resource for the join requesting UE, the NG-RAN needs to check the resource availability for this UE who is mapped to a certain slice.
 Different departments' users may be mapped into different slices.
 If there are available resource in the dedicated/shared multicast resource for that slice, then the join/MBS session activation will success and continue, else the NG-RAN reject the PDU Session Resource setup and informs the UE, which may further reports the resource failure towards the AF to make further decision, e.g. release some low priority group communications which is using the MBS.
-In another case, the number of connected UEs reaching a limit, the NG-RAN indicates to the UE about the failure, and the UE further reports to the AF to make further actions, e.g. switch to broadcast MBS session.

-Editor's note: It is FFS about the resource allocation failure when multicast MBS session is activated.

-Editor's note: It is FFS when the number of connected UEs reaching a limit, how the NG-RAN indicates to the UE, and how UE can report this failure.
-It may not be associated with UE Join procedure.

-Editor's note: It is ffs if the situation is suitable for an overload only in some cells.

 6.31.3 Procedures

-Figure 6.31.3-1: Multicast control at NG-RAN

-1. AF triggered the multicast MBS session creation as defined in clause 7.2.1.2 or 7.2.1.3 of TS 23.247 [4].
-The AF sent the service announcement to the UE for MBS join.

-2. UE joins the multicast MBS session via the procedure as defined in clause 7.2.1.3 of TS 23.247 [4].
-Steps 1 ~ 6 in clause 7.2.1.3 of TS 23.247 [4] is performed.
+This solution is on top of the procedure in 7.2.1.3 of TS 23.247 [4].
+The enhancement are as follows:

-3. The NG-RAN checks the radio resource usage corresponding to the S-NSSAI.
+In step 7, The NG-RAN checks the radio resource usage corresponding to the S-NSSAI.

-The step 4 and steps 5-7 are conditionally performed according to the radio resource status.

-4. If there are available resource in the dedicated/shared multicast resource for that slice, the residual steps in clause 7.2.1.3 of TS 23.247 [4] are continued.
-The NG-RAN updates the radio resource usage.

-5. The following steps are performed when the NG-RAN determined that there is no available dedicated and shared multicast resource for the slice or the number of connected UEs reaching a limit for this slice.
-The NG-RAN performs AN specific signalling exchange with the UE to indicate that no radio resources for the UE to receive the multicast MBS session/or the number of connected UEs reaching a limit.
+In step 8, if the NG-RAN determined that there is no available dedicated and shared multicast resource for the slice.
+As part of the AN specific signalling exchange with the UE, no radio resources for the UE to receive the multicast MBS session is provided to the UE.

-Editor's Note: It is to be further clarified about the call flows when the radio resource allocation failure for shared delivery resources and when the radio resource allocation failure for the individual delivery resources.
-The interactions between NG-RAN, AMF, SMF and possible other NFs are expected to be clarified.